Couchbase-Ecosystem/cbl-ionic-docs/docs/Queries/sqlplusplus.md

 with the backticks ` character.
 For example, to use a hyphen (-) in an identifier, use backticks to surround the identifier.

+Please note that backticks are commonly used for string literals/interpolation in TypeScript/JavaScript.
+Therefore, you should be aware that backticks need to be escaped properly to function correctly in TypeScript/JavaScript.
+For more information, refer to [Template Literal Types in TypeScript](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html).

 :::

 #### Example